MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsInboundBlockedNumberPattern.md

 ```

 ## DESCRIPTION
-This cmdlet modifies one or more parameters of a blocked number pattern in the tenant list.
+This example modifies one or more parameters of a blocked number pattern in the tenant list.

 ## EXAMPLES